nmattei/cmps3140/_pages/project0.md

 ### What To Turn In!

 Turn in through [Canvas](https://tulane.instructure.com/).
-You should submit a Zip file that contains all of the files for the project as well as a screen shot (either image or the text copy and pasted into a text file) of the output of the autograder named LASTNAME-Autograder.
+You should submit a Zip file that contains all of the files for the project as well as a text file that captures the **entire output** of the autograder.
+Name the output capture Lastname.Autograder.txt.

-Please make sure to zip and submit **the entire directory**.
+You should rename the folder (before zipping it) to `Lastname.Project0`.Please make sure to zip and submit **the entire directory**.
 If you do not do this, we cannot run your code and you will lose points.

 ### Grading Rubric